-Systemic lupus erythematosus and rheumatoid arthritis are diseases of the immune system that affect many parts of the body (e.g., joints, heart, eyes, skin), and can result in other medical complications and untimely death.
-A drug called hydroxychloroquine (HCQ) is commonly used to treat systemic lupus erythematosus and rheumatoid arthritis.
+Systemic lupus erythematosus (SLE) and rheumatoid arthritis (RA) are diseases of the immune system that affect many parts of the body (e.g., joints, heart, eyes, skin), and can result in other medical complications and death.
+A drug called hydroxychloroquine (HCQ) is commonly used to treat SLE and RA.
 Existing studies have highlighted benefits of HCQ, including less severe disease, fewer complications (e.g., blood clots, problems with pregnancy or kidneys), and longer life.
-However, stopping HCQ can lead to episodes of more severe disease including death.
-Although HCQ is typically safe, inexpensive and easy to take, a serious long-term side-effect is eye damage that could cause vision loss.
-Given the benefits and common use of HCQ, it is critical that the real risk be determined and findings shared with doctors and patients so that patients receive the best and safest care, and the health care system can use its dollars wisely.
+Although HCQ is typically safe, inexpensive and easy to take, a serious long-term side-effect that may occur after years of taking HCQ is eye damage that could cause vision loss.
+Given the benefits and common use of HCQ, it is critical that the real risk of eye damage be determined and findings shared with doctors and patients so that patients receive the best and safest care.

 What will be done?

 Using administrative health data, we will identify all adults in BC with systemic lupus erythematosus (SLE) and rheumatoid arthritis (RA) who have been taking hydroxychloroquine (HCQ) for at least 5 years.
 People who are interested in participating will have state-of-the-art eye testing done at a retinal specialist’s office, which is already the standard of care for people taking HCQ.
 This eye testing will take place once per year for 5 years.
 The goal of this study is to determine the risk of eye damage in people with SLE and RA, who are taking HCQ.